 I thank the hon.
 Gentleman, and, yes, I will.
 There is a need to be smarter with what we do.
 As was stated, we will achieve the target in some communities, but not in others, so refocusing on where we have the problem must be part of the strategy.
 However, as I am sure my hon.
 Friend and the hon.
-Gentleman appreciate, I do not want to pre-empt what we publish in the Green Paper.
+Gentleman appreciate, I do not want to pre-empt what we publish in respect of the Green Paper.

 I acknowledge and thank my hon.
 Friend and the hon.
 Gentleman for the report by the all-party parliamentary group on smoking and health, which I have read and which sets out the group’s recommendations, including on the smoke-free 2030 fund.
 I assure them that the Department will speak to Her Majesty’s Treasury to discuss possible financial levers to support our smoke-free ambitions.
 However, I also expect that both of them—and particularly my hon.
 Friend, who is indefatigable in his lobbying on this matter—will lobby the Chancellor themselves.

 Across the country, people are tackling the harms of tobacco every single day.
 During a recent visit to Tameside Hospital, I witnessed at first hand the commitment and dedication of healthcare professionals involved in the delivery of an innovative approach to reducing smoking in pregnancy.
 While the hon.
 Member for Stockton North (Alex Cunningham) was speaking, I was reflecting on the fact that many of the things that he was saying about his own constituency were very similar to those in this particular project.
 The prevalence within their local community to start with was much higher than average, and the people who were starting to smoke as a habit were of a much younger age.
-Therefore, by the time these young women were pregnant, they had been smoking for a longer period of time, making cessation more difficult.
-The project was thoughtful and holistic in terms of the agencies that it used, and the way that it wrapped around the young pregnant women.
+Therefore, by the time these young women were pregnant, they had been smoking for a longer period, making cessation more difficult.
+The project was thoughtful and holistic in the agencies that it used, and the way that it wrapped around the young pregnant women.
 It actually reached out into their families, encouraging partners, mothers and other family members to support them.
 That gave the young women a great deal of motivation.
 I spoke to one young father who had not yet managed to quit his habit, but he had taken many of the messages on board, was not smoking in their home, and was actually attempting to change his behaviour for the long-term benefit of his future’s baby’s health.

 This is a particular passion of mine.
 I believe that we give both people a much better, healthy start if we can tackle pregnant mums as a particular cohort, because, obviously, we not only help the mother, but, as my hon.
 Friend has said, help the future health of the baby and ensure that a health compromised by smoking in pregnancy is not something that then follows them through their lifetime.
 I spoke to those mums and partners about how using a joined-up approach could work and I would be delighted if my hon.
 Friend and the hon.
-Gentleman would talk to me further about the matter.
+Gentleman talked to me further about the matter.

 I thank my hon.
 Friend for her commitment to this undoubted health challenge and also for what she said about pregnant young women.
 It is not the case that these young women who are found to be pregnant are automatically routed to smoking cessation services yet—neither are their partners.
 It is, in the long-term, an NHS plan to do that.
 Given what my hon.
 Friend has said and that she has seen the success of the trials, will she try to bring that plan forward so that we actually give every pregnant woman who smokes the opportunity to be seen by smoking cessation services?
 In that way they can not only understand what they should do and how they can quit, but see the damage that they are causing to their unborn child as a result of continuing to smoke.